**The information on this webpage is currently under review**

 A change of name deed is a formal statement to prove that your name has been changed.
 Only a person with parental consent can use a deed to record a change of name for children or young persons under the age of 18; however, if you are over 16, this can only be done with your consent.

 You can have a change of name deed prepared by a solicitor.
 Solicitors’ fees for preparing deeds can vary and can be expensive so it is advisable to find out the cost before proceeding.
-Alternatively, you can prepare your own deed on a prescribed form that is available from legal stationers.
+Alternatively, you can prepare your own deed.
+Please see the government webpages on change of name deeds for further information.
+We can accept both an enrolled and unenrolled change of name deed as evidence.
+Please note that unenrolled change of name deeds require two witness signatures.

 Changing your name by deed can be complicated.
 If you want to use this as evidence of change of name you should consult an experienced adviser such as an officer of your local Citizens’ Advice Bureau.